wvirany/blog/content/why/index.md

 draft = false
 +++

-I initially started maintaining an academic page to host a portfolio where I could show off my projects to potential employers.
+I initially created an academic page to host a portfolio where I could show off my projects to potential employers.
 However, it quickly turned into a small passion for writing about the things I'm working on.
 Now, I enjoy maintaining this blog for several reasons:

 **First**, I often find myself looking for resources which dumb down complicated research topics so that I can understand them.
 I have benefitted substantially from other academic blogs on the internet, so I maintain this blog in an attempt to repay that debt to others.[^fn1]